flole/harbormaster/docs/source/configuration.md

   - `myapp`: The name of the application.
 It can be anything you want.
     - `url`: The git repository URL to clone.
     - `branch`: The branch to deploy.
+    - `clean_start`: If set to `false`, the app will not be shutdown prior to applying changes.
     - `environment`: The environment variables to run Compose with.
     - `environment_file`: A file to load environment variables from.
 The file must consist of lines in the form of key=value.
 The filename is relative to the